kartheekmv/Linux-Shell/README.md

 # Linux-Shell
-The objective of this program is to recreate the basic linux shell Terminal.
+The objective of this program is to recreate the basic interactive linux shell Terminal.